spdx/spdx-3-model/serialization/README.md

 values within each element.
 4) Elements can exist in an application without ever being serialized.
 But to communicate between applications, one or more elements are serialized into *payloads*, illustrated as the red horizontal bar at t=5.
-The payload is not an element, it is serialized data carrying a set of elements equivalent to carrying the elements in a zip file.
+The payload is not an element, it is just a sequence of bytes carrying an arbitrary set of elements, equivalent to the identical elements carried in a zip file.
 5) Serialization is causal; the payload created at t=5 cannot contain any elements created after it (t>5).
 6) A payload may contain elements with the same creation time as the payload, and may also contain previously-created elements such as the red element created at t=3 and two red elements created at t=1.